hardwario/bc-website/content/doc/projects/radio-voc-sensor.md

 ---
-title: "Wireless VOC sensor"
+title: "Radio VOC sensor"
 ---

-This document will guide you through the **Wireless VOC sensor** project.
+This document will guide you through the **Radio VOC sensor** project.
 You will be able to see dashboard with TVOC, temperature and humidity in **Node-RED**.

 {{% img-zoom src="project-image.png" %}}